slowernews/awesome-open-source-by-country-or-region/README.md

 # awesome-open-source-by-country
-Lists of open source projects mainly made by developers of a country or autonomous region:
+Lists of open source projects mainly made by developers of a country (or autonomous region):
-(This should be seen like a friendly sports competition.
-Nothing else.)
+*This should be seen like a friendly sports competition.
+Nothing else.*

 ## Europe